 Offsetting Losses on Shares

 If you have shares that have gone down in value and you wish to use the loss incurred on the shares against other gains, then you must dispose of the shares in the same tax year as other shares sales upon which you have made a gain.

 Sometimes you may want to keep the shares that have gone down in value in the hope of them increasing in value in the future.
 To get the tax benefit of the reduction in value you must dispose of the shares.
-You can, if you wish, re-acquire the shares but you must wait for a period of four weeks before doing so to ensure that the loss realised can be offset against other gains.
+You can, if you wish, re-acquire the shares but you must wait for four weeks before doing so to ensure that the loss realised can be offset against other gains.
 (Just hope the price doesn’t shoot up in those 4 weeks !)